Beyond Frosting » Recipes » Desserts » Pies » Easy Homemade Apple Pie

 In my opinion, a 2:1 combination of Granny Smith to Gala apples is the golden ratio for apple pie filling.
 But there are definitely other options that will work well.
 Stick with varieties on the firmer side, such as Honey Crisp, Golden Delicious and Pink Lady.
 You could also go with all Granny Smith, but I like using a combo of sweet and tart apples.

-How to make Apple Pie
+How to Make Perfect Apple Pie

 This classic recipe keeps things super simple.
 You don’t even have to pre-bake the pie crust!
+Follow the steps below and scroll down to the recipe card for printable instructions.

-• Add Apples: Toss the prepared apples in the dry ingredients.
+3. Combine.
+Combine your dry ingredients in a separate bowl.
+Toss the prepared apples in the dry ingredients.
 Make sure to get your hands in there and really work the dry ingredients in, tossing from the bottom to the top.

-• Bake: Bake the pie for 15 minutes, then reduce the oven temperature to 350°F. Bake it for another 30 minutes.
+6. Bake.
+Bake the pie at 400ºF for 15 minutes, then reduce the oven temperature to 350°F. Bake it for another 30 minutes.
+Allow the pie to cool for a couple of hours before cutting and serving.

 An overhead shot of a lattice topped apple pie in a dark teal pie plate

-• Chill the Dough: If your dough isn’t chilled and completely set, it will be difficult to work with.
+• Chill the dough.
+If your dough isn’t chilled and completely set, it will be difficult to work with.
 Place it in the fridge for at least an hour before you begin, and keep it in there until you’re ready to use it.

-• Coat the Apples Well: Make sure that all the apples are well-coated with the lemon juice after you first cut them.
+• Coat the apples well: Make sure that all the apples are well-coated with the lemon juice after you first cut them.
 Then, coat them well with the dry ingredient mixture.
 You want to distribute all the flavor evenly across the pie.

-• Use Leftover Dough to Decorate: I like using any leftover pie dough to make small, festive shapes with a cookie cutter.
+• Use leftover dough to decorate.
+I like using any leftover pie dough to make small, festive shapes with a cookie cutter.
 Place the shapes around the edges of the pie as desired.
 It’s helpful to brush some of the eggwash on the back of each piece to help them stick to the dough.

 A close-up shot of a lattice crust with cut outs of leaves and acorns on top